 Year 7 Literacy and Numeracy Catch Up Funding

 Year 7 Catch Up Funding was introduced in 2013 and this provides schools with additional funding to support Year 7 pupils who did not reach the expected standard at the end of Key Stage 2 (Year 6) in either English or Maths.
-The funding aims to provide the best opportunities to allow students to catch up with other students in their year group, assisting them in reaching this expected standard.
+The funding aims to provide the best opportunities for students to catch up with other students in their year group, assisting them in reaching this expected standard.

-During this academic year, the school will receive about £12,000 which will be spent on a variety of different interventions to ensure that these Year 7 students improve their knowledge and understanding of literacy and numeracy.
+During each academic year, the school will receive a government grant which will be spent on a variety of different interventions to ensure that this selection of Year 7 students improve their knowledge and understanding of literacy and numeracy.

-At the start of school in September, following assessments, CAT reading tests and a detailed analysis of Key Stage 2 information, students are targeted for a variety of Literacy and Numeracy interventions which are outlined below.
+At the start of school in September, following CAT assessments and a detailed analysis of Key Stage 2 information, students are targeted for a variety of literacy and numeracy interventions which are outlined below.

 - Employment of an English Mentor – this member of staff supports students by undertaking small group work sessions at various points during the school week.
-These sessions take place in the Learning Resource Centre and are an extra to the English lessons that students receive in the curriculum.
+These sessions take place in the Learning Resource Centre and are an extra to the English lessons that students receive within the curriculum

 - Transition Programme – In addition to specific interventions at Christ the King CVA we recognise the importance of a smooth transition from Primary to Secondary school.
 Students are visited at their primary school (feeder schools) where they are interviewed by their future Achievement Leader or the Assistant Principal with responsibility for transition.
 Students then have a two day transition event at Christ the King CVA where they experience two days of lessons, following the normal school timetable.
 Furthermore, pupils with anxiety about moving schools or a Special Educational Need receive an individualised transition programme with a number of different visits scheduled prior to them starting in September.